bubroz/clipscribe/docs/DEVELOPMENT.md

 Handles video downloading and metadata extraction from 1800+ platforms using `yt-dlp`.
 It can download audio-only or the full video file.

 ### `GeminiFlashTranscriber`
-Processes audio or video files using Gemini 1.5 Flash's native multimodal capabilities.
-It performs the core transcription and initial analysis (summary, key points).
+Processes video files using Gemini 2.5 Flash's enhanced multimodal capabilities.
+It performs direct video processing with comprehensive temporal intelligence extraction, eliminating inefficient audio extraction steps.

 ### `VideoIntelligenceRetriever`
 The main orchestrator.
 It ties together the video client, transcriber, and extractors to perform the end-to-end intelligence gathering process.
 It manages caching, cost tracking, and output generation.